rabbitmq/ra/docs/internals/INTERNALS.md

 #### Limitations

-Ra does not support the erlang code change mechanism.
+Ra does not support the Erlang hot code swapping mechanism.

 ## Identity